Progress was Neither Swift Nor Easy

 NAS Building, 2101 Constitution Ave., N.W., East Gallery

 Free.
-Photo ID and proof of up-to-date COVID-19 vaccination are required.
+Photo ID required.
 Masks are optional.

 Open 9 a.m. to 5 p.m. on weekdays; closed weekends and holidays.
 No reservation required.
-Closed Oct.
-3 and Oct.
-17, 2022 for private meetings.

 Women are underrepresented in most STEMM fields despite being half of the population and performing as well as, if not better than, men in math and science.
 Women with multiple marginalized identities (women of color, women with disabilities, sexual-and gender-diverse populations) are an even smaller minority.
 According to the 2020 National Academies of Sciences, Engineering, and Medicine report Promising Practices for Addressing the Underrepresentation of Women in Science, Engineering, and Medicine: “The gender gaps that have characterized most U.S. STEMM fields for the past 50 years merit attention because such gaps exact both explicit and opportunity costs for the nation’s scientific enterprise.
 Multiple components of STEMM fields demonstrably benefit from gender diversity.” (pg.
 22)